-As many top down shooters, Star Defender 4 uses a two dimensional art style.
-Each stage has a background image working as a backdrop, and plenty of enemies.
+Like many top-down shooting games, Star Defender 4 employs a two-dimensional art style.
+Each stage features a background image serving as a backdrop, and plenty of enemies.
 These enemies are the space insectoids that we talked about before, and their ships seem to be alive as well, with gross details that leave little to the imagination.

 While the setting is bleak and mostly dark, there are plenty of bright colors to be found here, both within the backgrounds, the ships and even the power ups.
 The backgrounds themselves are quite detailed, specially for a game set in space.
 While one might be forgiven for assuming the backdrops might be fully black, maybe with some stars dotted around, that is not the case.
 We tend to be in the thick of it, so to speak, always invading the space stations and motherships of the enemy; structures large enough to be used as background.

 Enemies can even interact with said background, since we might find turrets coming out of the ground, or even ships planting bug eggs that we need to kill before they hatch.
 And of course, the bullets, both yours and the enemy's, are quite bright.
 This is necessary because you need to know if you are hitting somebody, and if somebody can hit you.

 While the intricate backgrounds are pretty to look at, they can be quite distracting, therefore having the bullets pop up like that helps in the moment to moment gameplay.

 So, you're curious about the gameplay?
 It's a top down shooter game, which means your spaceship is at the bottom of the screen and you get a bird's eye view of it.
 You can navigate it left or right using your mouse.
 A simple click lets you fire a regular shot while another click releases a special shot.